 This page asks: how endless can an endless bio be?
 Read at your own risk!
 It would not be a good idea to print it out and use it for, say, a program.
 Don't use it to introduce Jenny Lyn Bader or you will find yourself behind a podium, rambling.
 No, no. It's more of a romp.
 Please return to the homepage for an easily digestible cv.

-Her virtual productions include Guru of Touch (Edinburgh Festival Fringe), My First Time (Voting Writes), A Wonderful Stroke of Luck (Urban Stages), Play in Your Bathtub (co-author, This is Not a Theatre Co), Strange Happenings at the School Library (OHS, Luna Stage)Pacific Coast Trail (OutCast Productions), The International Local (Subway Plays app), Sad Maps (Vaccine Monologues, Luna Stage), and Tree Confessions (TINATC), which premiered at the "Beuys for Future" international exhibit at the Gallery for Sustainable Art in Berlin.
+Her virtual productions include Communal Table (Gather by the Ghostlight/Broadway Podcast Network), Guru of Touch (Edinburgh Festival Fringe), My First Time (Voting Writes), A Wonderful Stroke of Luck (Urban Stages), Play in Your Bathtub (co-author, This is Not a Theatre Co), Strange Happenings at the School Library (OHS, Luna Stage)Pacific Coast Trail (OutCast Productions), The International Local (Subway Plays app), Sad Maps (Vaccine Monologues, Luna Stage), and Tree Confessions (TINATC), which premiered at the "Beuys for Future" international exhibit at the Gallery for Sustainable Art in Berlin.

-In 2014, Jenny Lyn was the featured playwright in NY Madness at the Cherry Lane Theatre.
+Jenny Lyn had the privilege of being the featured playwright in NY Madness at the Cherry Lane Theatre.
 Her theme was "Free Advice."
 She performed her piece Mona Lisa Speaks at 167 Block Party and at Emerging Artists Theatre.

-Jenny Lyn co-authored How We Are Connected: Caribbean with J.Stephen Brantley, developed and directed by Ari Laura Kreith and staged at the Museo del Barrio and the Brooklyn Museum in fall 2012.
-She was commissioned by the York Theatre to write one of the musicals for "Bespoke Musicals," and with Ben Morss wrote Serious Music produced in winter 2013 at the York, directed by Patricia Birch.
-For Half Moon Theatre that season, she wrote Pink, Grey, Maroon, seen at their one-act festival in May 2013.
+She co-authored How We Are Connected: Caribbean with J.Stephen Brantley, developed and directed by Ari Laura Kreith and staged at the Museo del Barrio and the Brooklyn Museum.
+She was commissioned by the York Theatre to write one of the musicals for "Bespoke Musicals," and with Ben Morss wrote Serious Music produced inat the York, directed by Patricia Birch.
+For Half Moon Theatre that season, she wrote Pink, Grey, Maroon, seen at their one-act festival.
 For Cindy Cooper's event "More Jewish Women You Should Know" at the Anne Frank Center she wrote Mrs. Stern Wanders the Prussian State Library, a piece about Hannah Arendt.
-Jenny Lyn also played the role of Hannah Arendt in the presentation, opposite Scott Schafer as a member of the German political police.
-And she was invited to participate in NYMadness, with the theme of "Outsiders" chosen by guest playwright Saviana Stanescu, at Urban Stages.
+Jenny Lyn also played the role of Hannah Arendt in that presentation of the short piece that later became the full-length play.
+And that same season she was invited to participate in NYMadness, with the theme of "Outsiders" chosen by guest playwright Saviana Stanescu, at Urban Stages.
 She wrote The Nicest Time of Year to Go Door to Door, directed by Julie Kramer and featuring Amy Wilson, Alyssa May Gold, Claudia Schneider, and Colette Bryce.

 Her play Mona Lisa Speaks, commissioned by Core Ensemble, has been performed at the Berklee College of Music in Boston, Kravis Center for the Performing Arts in Palm Beach, and University of South Carolina, using an actress and three musicians.